Steve Jobs is one of the most influential and successful business moguls of all time.

 According to Jobs, when a person creates an illusion of knowing everything, he paralyzes his growth by losing opportunities to learn something new.

-It is better to be down to earth and always feel that you have a lot to learn yet.
+It is better to be down to earth and always feel that you still have much to learn.

 He wasn’t very cooperative when it came to media interaction because he wanted to control the image of Apple in public.

-That’s why he preferred to himself be the advocate of the company for the launches or anything that comes out from the company in the public records.
+That’s why he preferred to be the company’s advocate for the launches or anything that comes out of the company in the public records.